Object permanence

-Object permanence is the understanding that objects continue to exist even when they cannot be sensed.
+Object permanence is the understanding that whether an object can be sensed has no effect on whether it continues to exist.
 This is a fundamental concept studied in the field of developmental psychology, the subfield of psychology that addresses the development of young children's social and mental capacities.
 There is not yet scientific consensus on when the understanding of object permanence emerges in human development.

 Jean Piaget, the Swiss psychologist who first studied object permanence in infants, argued that it is one of an infant's most important accomplishments, as, without this concept, objects would have no separate, permanent existence.
 In Piaget's theory of cognitive development, infants develop this understanding by the end of the "sensorimotor stage", which lasts from birth to about two years of age.
 Piaget thought that an infant's perception and understanding of the world depended on their motor development, which was required for the infant to link visual, tactile and motor representations of objects.
 According to this view, it is through touching and handling objects that infants develop object permanence.